Classic Chase Preview, Tips, Runners & Trends

 Classic Chase Trend Analysis

-The course which has produced the most winners of the Classic Chase is Chepstow, there has been a total number of 5 winners of this race who ran at Chepstow last time out.
-The next best courses which have produced the second most winners are Newbury and Cheltenham, there has been a total number of 3 winners from each of those courses.
+The course which has produced the most winners of the Classic Chase is Chepstow; there have been a total of 5 winners of this race who ran at Chepstow last time out.
+The next best courses, which have produced the second most winners, are Newbury and Cheltenham; there have been a total of 3 winners from each of those courses.

-The race is open to both sexes with the Male runners having produced a total of 19 winners from a total of 259 runners whilst the Female runners have produced 1 winner from a total of 17 runners.
+The race is open to both sexes, with male runners having produced a total of 19 winners from a total of 259 runners, while female runners have produced 1 winner from a total of 17 runners.

 These are the stallions whose offspring have not produced a winner of the Classic Chase despite multiple attempts: